alexjohnj/geographyas/_posts/riversAndFlooding/2012-01-04-long-and-cross-profiles.md

 ## River Cross Profiles

-River cross profiles show you a cross section of a river’s channel **and** valley at certain points in the river’s course.
+River cross profiles show you a cross-section of a river’s channel **and** valley at certain points in the river’s course.
 The cross profile of a river changes as it moves from the upper to lower course as a result of changes in the river’s energy and the processes that the river carries out.

 In the upper course, the valley and channel are narrow and deep as a result of the large amount of vertical erosion and little lateral erosion.
 The sides of a river’s valley in the upper course are very steep earning these valleys the nickname _“V-Shaped Valley”_ since they look like a letter V. The river’s valley can be anything from a few meters to a few hundred metres in width depending on the lithology but the channel rarely more than 5m or 6m wide.